CTXz/stm32f1-picopwner/README.md

 A critical part of the attack is the ability to execute exploit code from SRAM.
 Unlike flash memory, the contents of SRAM are lost as soon as the device loses power.
 Well, see, this is not entirely true.
 The SRAM of the STM32F1 suffers from [data retention](https://ieeexplore.ieee.org/document/6330672) which means that the contents of SRAM will persist for a very short period of time even after the device loses power.

-![SRAM and DRAM Data Retention](img/DataRetention.png) Example of measured data retention, presumably not from a STM32F1.
+![SRAM and DRAM Data Retention](img/DataRetention.png) Example of measured data retention conducted on 6T SRAM and 3T DRAM in 65mm bulk CMOS.
 [Source](https://ieeexplore.ieee.org/document/6330672)

 This property of the SRAM will be exploited in the attack to preserve SRAM contents even after power cycling the STM32F1 in order to ridden the RDP lock caused by the debug probe.